Ch-AhteshamUlHaq/Portfolio-Mobile-Version-/README.md

-# Portfolio-Mobile-Version-
+# Portfolio-Mobile-Version
-Setup a mobile version portfolio to display my projects and skills
+Setup a mobile version Portfolio: Mobile Version Projects PR to display my projects and skills

 Hi, I simple coded the mobile version with the help of flexbox and figma features.
 It is a structure where we decorate and furnishe further.
 Develop the responsive one.